The Myth of the Guru Therapist and Silver Bullet Cure

 Get in touch

 To book your appointment call me on (0421) 961 687 or contact me.
-You can book a Skype session with me if you cannot personally come to either of my practice locations.
+You can book a Zoom session with me if you cannot personally come to either of my practice locations.